ccoenraets/ionic-tutorial/ionic-facebook-integration.md

     </label>
     ```

-    > Notice that the fbLogin() method is called on ng-click.
+    > Notice that fbLogin() is called on ng-click.
 You define the fbLogin() function in the next step.

-1. Open conference/www/js/controllers.js, and add the fbLogin function to the AppCtrl controller (right after the
+1. Open conference/www/js/controllers.js, and add the fbLogin function in the AppCtrl controller (right after the
 doLogin function):

     ```